Do birds know when a hurricane is coming?

 TAMPA, Fla.
-(WFLA) — As powerful Hurricane Ian closed in on Florida Wednesday morning, people at John’s Pass Marina spotted a large flock of frigatebirds apparently fleeing the storm.
+(WFLA) — As powerful Hurricane Ian closed in on Florida Wednesday morning, people at John’s Pass Marina, southwest of Tampa, spotted a large flock of frigatebirds apparently fleeing the storm.

 “We had a big flock of frigatebirds move past us,” Captain Dylan Hubbard, the owner of Hubbard’s Marina, told WFLA’s Brittany Mueller.
 “And those frigatebirds are normally hundreds of miles offshore.”

 “To have them come in big concentrations like that—they’re normally kind of loners—is a surefire, ominous sign that bad weather is to come,” Hubbard added.
-“That’s actually how they used to tell hurricanes were coming back in the day before newscasts like yours.”
+“That’s actually how they used to tell hurricanes were coming back in the day before newscasts.”

 Humans have long depended on forecast models and trackers to tell them when the storm will arrive, but how, exactly do birds predict the weather?